-It can be quite confusing to know what the carry on bag liquid limit is and also what is actually considered to be a liquid under the Transportation Security Administration (TSA) 311 rule.
+It can be quite confusing to know what the carry on bag liquid limit is and also what is considered to be a liquid under the Transportation Security Administration (TSA) 311 rule.

 The Quick Answer: The TSA rules for flying with liquids specify that liquids on planes must be in containers that are no larger than 3.4oz/100ml each in order to be taken through airport security.
 All the liquids you are carrying must fit into one quart-sized resealable plastic bag.